 ○ It is related to understanding “mysteries,” and speaks to an attainment of superior spiritual knowledge, wisdom, and insight that is based on occult doctrine.

 c.
 Important to Note: this “intelligence” is ego-based, and not based on actual knowledge and understanding of Scripture.
 This sort of “intelligence” is the basis for occult doctrine that relies heavily on eisegesis to interpret the Word of God, as opposed to a well-balanced exegesis to interpret the Word of God.
-See: “Stop Reading and Start Studying.”
+See the chapter: “Stop Reading and Start Studying.”

 31. Intimacy with God/Jesus/Holy Spirit